This easy vegan chickpea curry is quick and simple, yet packed with so much flavor. You’ll be amazed at how good it is!

 - Next, add in your chopped tomatoes and cook for a few minutes to soften.
 Push down on tomatoes to help fall apart.

-- Mix together tomato paste and water and add in with all the spices (from curry powder to red pepper flakes), then stir to combine.
+- In a small bowl, whisk together tomato paste and water.
+Add it into the skillet, along with all the spices (from curry powder to red pepper flakes), then stir to combine.
 Add a little oil if needed to help create paste like mixture.

 - Stir in coconut milk and stock until mixture is well combined.
 Add in chickpeas and bring to a simmer.
 Allow curry to simmer for 20-25 minutes to reduce and become creamy.